antonioeloi/mais_ativa/README.md

 ## *Our answer to this threat*

-+ativa is an intuitive app that offers two main features:
++ativa is an intuitive app that offers three main features:
 - Stimulant cognitive activities, such as games.
 - Basic image and voice sharing chat with family.
+- Gamification of day-to-day tasks, with a concept of workspaces. *(Workspaces can be a family, a group of friends or even a retirement home)*

 ## *A cheaper alternative*